Victoria's Secret & Co. (VSCO) Shares Plummet Below 1-Year High

 Conclusion

-In a nutshell, Victoria’s Secret & Co.
-(VSCO) has experienced a bad performance in recent times.
-The stock has received mixed “buy” and “hold” ratings from analysts.
+In summary, Victoria’s Secret & Co.
+(VSCO) has had a bad performance as of late.
+Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.